rohit-ambre/superduperdb-website/pitch.md

 ---

-## Team: SuperDuperDB will profit from the involvement of successful entrepreneurs
+## SuperDuperDB will profit from experience in scaling businesses

 ### Timo Hagenow [:link:](https://www.linkedin.com/in/timohagenow/)